AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/schedule/class2.md

 #### Assignment (due the second Wednesday following class by 11:59 PM):
 - Homework 2.
 More details on the homework assignment process can be found [here](/mgmt6560/assignments/).
 The link to accept the assignment is [here ](https://classroom.github.com/a/9fXCTWwC).

+**NOTE: PLEASE IGNORE THE PANDAS QUESTIONS, WE WILL DO THOSE NEXT TIME**